ThelsK/crushabot/readme.md

 	* Click on "Google APIs" in the top left corner of the page.
 	* Click on "Enable APIs and Services", click on "Google Sheets API", and click on Enable.

-### Create the Google Worksheet document.
+### Create the Google Spreadsheet document.

-You can either create a new sheet from scratch and fill in everything yourself, or create a copy of the template document and adjust it to your needs.
+You can either create a new spreadsheet from scratch and fill in everything yourself, or create a copy of the template document and adjust it to your needs.
+The latter is recommended.

 * Method 1: Create a new blank document:
 	* Go to https://docs.google.com/spreadsheets